BTBurke/skeleton-vagrant-scala-sbt/README.md

 Skeleton - Vagrant + Ansible + Scala + SBT
 ===

 This is another installment in my multi-part series of project skeletons.
-This one sets you up for a generic Vagrant + Ansible development environment for a Scala project.
+This one sets you up for a generic Scala development environment using Vagrant + Ansible.
 It includes:

-* An amazing Vagrantfile that will cue up Anisble for devops goodness and get you Scala and SBT installed for you
+* An amazing Vagrantfile that will cue up Anisble for provisioning goodness
 * An Ansible inventory file that works with a stock Vagrant set up
-* A vagrant.yaml file that contains the tasks you want to execute on vagrant up
+* A vagrant.yaml file that contains the tasks to install Scala and SBT (including Java)

 Notes: